 Unless sailing is your passion, buying a massive boat is a stupid purchase.
-Some millionaires never even use their yachts because they are too busy spending money elsewhere to go out for a sail.
+Some millionaires never even use their yachts because they are too busy spending money elsewhere.
 That translates to extra money spent on storing the yacht and having a crew to maintain it.
 You can practically smell burning bills at the thought of this dumb purchase.

 No millionaire actually wants to go live on an island; it just sounds good when you tell other people you have your own island.
 It’s a status purchase like the other items on this list rather than a practical way to spend your money.
 Many islands can’t even be developed or cost a small fortune to do so.
 Unless you are planning on turning it into a resort to create revenue, an island is really a dumb purchase.

 5. Fleet of expensive cars for you and the kids